 Back then, U.S. 64 was a narrow, twisty road that really suited the turbo Mustang Cobra I owned at the time.
 The McLaren orange sports sedan had a Michelin handling package and made mincemeat of the mountainous highway.
 It was an absolute dream to drive through the mountains.
 The countryside back then was still Appalachia, with roadside vegetable stands and people sitting on their porches watching traffic.
 It looked like it had in my youth.

-The highway hasn't changed at all in thirty-three years.
-In fact, most parts don't appear to have had any maintenance since the last time we drove it.
+The highway hasn't changed much in thirty-three years.
+In fact, most parts don't appear to have even had any maintenance since the last time we drove it.
 Beautiful drive, but definitely not the right road to tow a camper!
-It was a scenic, if somewhat busy ride, with many anxious moments watching high-dollar SUV's crossing the double yellow line while headed toward us.
+It was a scenic, if somewhat busy ride, with several anxious moments watching high-dollar SUV's crossing the double yellow line while headed toward us.

 Since rain is forecast for the next five days or so, we've decided to stay at Richard Russell State Park in Georgia instead of heading up the road a short distance to Lake Hartwell and Watsadler Campground, one of our favorites, as we first planned.
 Since we can't go outside to play, we'll stay inside and take advantage of the basic cable television service and the free Wi-Fi, neither of which are available at Watsadler.